-4.3.2 ILLICIT DISCHARGE SURVEY AND REMOVAL
+3.3.2 ILLICIT DISCHARGE SURVEY AND REMOVAL

 The Fort Monroe Authority has contracted with Veolia Water to perform certain tasks associated with compliance in the identification of illicit discharges.
 The Veolia Project Manager has developed procedures for illicit discharge surveys, included in a previous year Annual Report.
-During the permit year, FMA inspected a total of 49 outfalls (or downstream inlets of submerged outfalls) in the permitted system and reported no illicit discharges observed at the time of inspection.
+During the permit year, FMA inspected a total of 50 outfalls (or downstream inlets of submerged outfalls) and reported no illicit discharges observed at the time of inspection.
 A summary table of the results is included in Appendix E. Additionally, Veolia cleared all outfalls and drop inlets of debris as needed this year.